unChaz/sci-fi-5e/srd/mechanics/combat.md

 #### Damage Rolls

-Each weapon, spell, and harmful monster ability specifies the damage it deals.
+Each weapon, tek skill, and harmful monster ability specifies the damage it deals.
 You roll the damage die or dice, add any modifiers, and apply the damage to your target.
-Magic weapons, special abilities, and other factors can grant a bonus to damage.
+Tek weapons, special abilities, and other factors can grant a bonus to damage.
 With a penalty, it is possible to deal 0 damage, but never negative damage.

 When attacking with a **weapon**, you add your ability modifier—the same modifier used for the attack roll—to the damage.
-A **spell** tells you which dice to roll for damage and whether to add any modifiers.
+A **tek skill** tells you which dice to roll for damage and whether to add any modifiers.

-If a spell or other effect deals damage to **more than one target** at the same time, roll the damage once for all of them.
-For example, when a wizard casts _fireball_ or a cleric casts _flame strike_, the spell’s damage is rolled once for all creatures caught in the blast.
+If a tek skill or other effect deals damage to **more than one target** at the same time, roll the damage once for all of them.
+For example, when a wizard casts _fireball_ or a cleric casts _flame strike_, the tek skill’s damage is rolled once for all creatures caught in the blast.

 ##### Critical Hits